 The results showed there’s a definite sweet spot when it comes to how many hours you should spend between the sheets (sleeping, that is).
 Compared to people who slept six to eight hours a day, the men who slept less than six hours were more likely to have metabolic syndrome and a higher waist circumference, and the women were more likely to have higher waist circumference.

 However, sleeping more than 10 hours per day was found to bring about its own host of health issues.
 (So it seems there’s a limit on being able to pay off your sleep debt on weekends.)
 For men, the super-sized sleep time was associated with metabolic syndrome and increased levels of triglycerides.
 The same was true for women—with the addition of a higher waist circumference, increased levels of blood sugar, and low levels of “good” cholesterol.

 Researchers think the connection between long sleeps and metabolic syndrome has something to do with hormones.
 When elevated, they can make you hungrier (thereby leading you to eat more) and cause your energy levels to plummet—two things that can certainly play a role in weight-gain and obesity.

-But, despite being the largest study on the correlation between sleep and metabolic syndrome, according to Newsweek, a major caveat is that the participants self-reported their sleep routine, leaving room for error.
+But, despite being the largest study on the correlation between sleep and metabolic syndrome, according to Newsweek, a major caveat of the BMC Public Health study is that the participants self-reported their sleep routine, leaving room for error.
 Participants may have, for example, noted time spent snuggling in a cozy bed as “sleep.”